AztecGameLab/AztecGameLaboratory/README.md

 1. Clone this repository
 2. `yarn`
 3. `yarn start`
+4. You will need the developer .env config.
+Please ping Kevin or Andrew for the private gist.

 Please [visit the tutorial](https://github.com/AztecGameLab/AztecGameLaboratory/wiki/Tutorial) to learn some basics and how to contribute.